-Citi ThankYou Points often get overshadowed by Chase and American Express, but this often-overlooked program can provide excellent value — especially when earning triple points is so easy to do.
+Citi ThankYou Rewards often get overshadowed by Chase and American Express, but this often-overlooked program can provide excellent value — especially when earning triple points is so easy to do.

 Either way, you will be able to save some serious money just by applying the sign-up bonus towards your trip.
-On top of that, many of your purchases during the trip will code as travel and dining so you will be earning 3x points that you can redeem for future travel!
+On top of that, many of your purchases during the trip will code as travel and dining, so you will earn 3x points that you can redeem for future travel!

-For a sign-up bonus, new cardholders will receive a $100 Disney gift card after spending $500 in the first 3 months and then 2% in rewards dollars gas stations, grocery stores, restaurants, and most Disney locations.
+New cardholders will receive a welcome bonus as described in the above table and then 2% in Disney Rewards Dollars at gas stations, grocery stores, restaurants, and most Disney locations.